Frequently asked questions relating to Swansea Building Society transfer of equity

-- My mortgage broker has suggested using their conveyancer for the Transfer of Equity plus remortgage with Swansea Building Society - Surely it’s easier to just instruct them?
+- My financial adviser has suggested using their conveyancer for my Transfer of Equity plus remortgage with Swansea Building Society - won’t it be better to just use them?

-Questions that your lawyer may ask about your Swansea Building Society Transfer of Equity
+Information that may be required from your lawyer could ask regarding your Swansea Building Society Transfer of Equity

-General Advice to read in supplemental the above Swansea Building Society transfer of equity information :
+General Advice to read in conjunction with the above Swansea Building Society transfer of equity Info :

 Tax and Legal